collective/collective.polls/README.rst

     * Voting can take place in the object or in a voting portlet

-    * The voting portlet shows automatically the latest open poll or an specific open poll
+    * The voting portlet shows automatically the latest open poll or a specific open poll

     * Users can see partial results of the poll